nocomplexity/FreeAndOpenMachineLearning/abstract.md

 key aspects that are involved for real business use.
 This means e.g. that we focus on FOSS machine learning software and open datasets.

-Since the majority of humans are not a graduated mathematician, we skip deep mathematical background concepts of machine learning algorithms in this publication.
+Since the majority of humans are not graduated mathematicians, we skip deep mathematical background concepts of machine learning algorithms in this publication.
 Good books with lots of mathematical background information on how machine learning works are available for more than 70 years.
-There are plenty excellent free and open publications available if you want to learn everything about the inner working of the mathematical algorithms that power the current exciting machine learning applications.
+There are plenty excellent free and open publications available if you want to learn everything about the inner working of the mathematical algorithms that power the current new machine learning applications.
 In the learning resources section in this publication you can find a list of good references.
 All references in this publication are publications available under a creative commons license (cc-by).